unredacted/ansible-role-snowflake/README.md

 Currently the role helps you run a Snowflake server, which is different than a Snowflake proxy https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/tree/main/server

+At the moment, running a Snowflake server doesn't do anything as Snowflake clients won't use it.
+Described more in https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/issues/40248

 If you want to run a Snowflake proxy with Ansible, please check out https://github.com/nvjacobo/snowflake

 Requirements